xiangyu-peng/CS7650/README.md

 # CS7650
-HW for CS7650 in Gatech
+HW of CS7650 at Gatech